ARKANSAS

 (1917 - present), North Little Rock

 A National Army cantonment training area, infantry replacement center, and demobilization center, originally named Camp Pike, used for the 87th Division.
-Reverted to the state in 1920, most of the buildings were removed by 1923.
-Used for state guard training.
+Originally 6000 acres, reverted to the state in 1920, most of the buildings were removed by 1923.
+Part of the site, that located east of 6th Ave. and north of the railroad (aka Camp McRea), was thereafter used for state guard training.
 Name changed in 1937.
-Federalized again in 1940 for WWII training.
+Federalized again in 1940 for WWII training, with the addition of 38,000 acres and much new construction.
 Reverted back again to the state in 1947.
-The Arkansas National Guard Museum is in Lloyd England Hall.
-Still in use by the state guard and Army Reserve.
+The Arkansas National Guard Museum, with the history of both camps, is in Lloyd England Hall.
+Post still in use by the state guard and Army Reserve, now reduced in size to 32,000 acres.

 Camp Nelson